-In order to scale these standard life tables to correspond to claimants' impaired life expectancy, seven insurers and two reinsurers used an aging adjustment (where they considered the claimant had the mortality experience of someone "y"-years older than them) and one insurer and one reinsurers used a multiplicative adjustment (where they assumed that the claimant had a mortality experience "z" times more than the life tables suggest).
+In order to scale these standard life tables to correspond to claimants' impaired life expectancy, eight insurers and two reinsurers used an age adjustment (where they considered the claimant had the mortality experience of someone "y"-years older than them) and one insurer and one reinsurer used a multiplicative adjustment (where they assumed that the claimant had a mortality experience "z" times more than the life tables suggest).
 Figure S.5 summarises these responses.

-Figure T.5: Approach to scaling life tables for participating insurers and reinsurers, as at winter 2019-2020
+Figure T.5: Approach to scaling life tables for participating insurers and reinsurers, as at winter 2020-2021